snarfed/oauth-dropins/README.md

 Changelog
 ---

+### 4.0 - unreleased

+_Breaking changes:_

+Ported all HTTP request handlers from [webapp2](https://github.com/GoogleCloudPlatform/webapp2/) to [Flask](https://flask.palletsprojects.com/). webapp2 had a good run, but it's no longer actively developed, and Flask is probably the most widely adopted standalone web framework in the Python community.

 ### 3.1 - 2021-04-03

 * Add Python 3.8 support, drop 3.3 and 3.4.
 Python 3.5 is now the minimum required version.